Wazzymandias/blockstack-crawler/README.md

 It is recommended to use an external process manager such as `systemd`, `init.d` or `upstart` to run this program as a background daemon.

 `cron` can be used to query and report new users each day

+An example Dockerfile is provided in `tools/docker` and can be used to launch a container that reports daily new users.

+####